roniemartinez/dude/README.md

 ### Requirements

 1. Any dude should know how to work with selectors (CSS or XPath).
 2. This library was built on top of [Playwright](https://github.com/microsoft/playwright-python).
-Any dude should be at least familiar with the basics of Playwright - they also extended the selectors to support text, regular expressions, etc. See https://playwright.dev/python/docs/selectors.
+Any dude should be at least familiar with the basics of Playwright - they also extended the selectors to support text, regular expressions, etc. See [Selectors | Playwright Python](https://playwright.dev/python/docs/selectors).
 3. Python decorators... you'll live, dude!

 ### Installation